-- President in 2013.
+President in 2013.
 Tehran Mayor Mohammad Baqer Qalibaf Former Revolutionary Guard Air Force commander and police chief, but a moderate-conservative ally of Larijani and critic of Ahmadinejad.
 Encourages comparisons of himself to Reza Shah, invoking an era of stability and strong leadership.
 Lost in 2005 presidential elections, but supporters won nine out of 15 seats on Tehran city council in December 2006 elections, propelling him to current post as mayor of Tehran.
+Has won some popular support for Tehran's cleanliness and relative order.
 Recruited moderate-conservatives for March 2008 Majles election.
-May run again in 2013, and touted by some as replacement for Ahmadinejad if he resigns or is impeached.
+May run again in 2013.
 Senior Shiite Clerics The most senior clerics, most of whom are in Qom, including several Grand Ayatollahs, are generally "quietist"-they believe that the senior clergy should refrain from direct involvement in politics.
 These include Grand Ayatollah Nasser Makarem Shirazi, Grand Ayatollah (former judiciary chief) Abdol Karim Musavi-Ardabili, and Grand Ayatollah Yusuf Sanei, all of whom have criticized regime crackdown against oppositionists.
 Others believe in political involvement, including Ayatollah Mohammad Taqi Mesbah Yazdi.
 He is founder of the hardline Haqqani school, and spiritual mentor of Ahmadinejad.
 Yazdi, an assertive defender of the powers of the Supreme Leader and a proponent of an "Islamic state" rather than the current "Islamic republic," fared poorly in December 2006 elections for Assembly of Experts.
 Another hardline senior cleric is Ayatollah Kazem Haeri, mentor of Iraqi cleric Moqtada Al Sadr.
 Judiciary Chief/Ayatollah Sadeq Larijani Named judiciary head in late August 2009, replacing Ayatollah Mahmoud Shahrudi, who had headed the Judiciary since 1999.
 Brother of Ali Larijani; both are close to the Supreme Leader but are moderate-conservative opponents of Ahmadinejad.
 Both also support hard line against Green Movement.
 Militant Clerics Association Longtime organization of hardline clerics headed by Ayatollah Mohammad Mahdavi-Kani, who became chair of the Assembly of Experts on March 9, 2011.
-Did not back Ahmadinejad in June 12 presidential elections.
-Bazaar Merchants ("Bazaaris") The core interests of the urban bazaar merchants are their livelihoods, and therefore they have generally supported the regime as a source of political stability and economic stability.
-Have conducted only a few strikes or other organized action since the 1979 revolution.
+Did not back Ahmadinejad for reelection in 2009 vote.
+Bazaar Merchants ("Bazaaris") The urban bazaar merchants fear jeopardizing the economy by participating in political opposition activity; have conducted only a few strikes or other organized action since the 1979 revolution.
 In July 2010, many Tehran bazaaris-and bazaaris in several other major cities-closed their shops for two weeks to protest a 70% tax increase, ultimately compelling the government to reduce the increase to 15%.
 Some interpreted the strikes as an indication that the bazaaris may be shifting against the regime, which they see as causing the international community to sanction Iran's economy and bringing economic damage.
 The bazaaris are also not a monolithic group; each city's bazaars are organized by industry (e.g., carpets, gold, jewelry, clothing) and bazaari positions tend to be reached by consensus among elders representing each industry represented at the bazaar.
-Opposition/"Croop Movement" (Pa h a Sah -)
+Opposition/"Groop Movement" (Br ah a Saha)